 The Print Center’s Annual International Competition is one of the most prestigious and oldest competitions in the United States.
 The Print Center is particularly interested in highlighting local, national and international artists who utilize photography and printmaking in intriguing ways, both in content and process.
 Artists who use printmaking and/or photography as critical components of their work, or whose work pushes the boundaries of traditional photographic and printmaking practices, are encouraged to enter.

 Your entry fee to the competition also includes a one-year Artist Level Membership to The Print Center.

-Entries must be submitted online only.
-Click here to apply: www.printcenter.slideroom.com
+Entries may be submitted online only.
+Click here to apply: https://printcenter.slideroom.com

 Entry Fee - $45

 All artists using photography and/or printmaking as critical components in their works can enter.
 Work submitted must have been completed in the last three years.
 Submitted works cannot have been exhibited within 50 miles of Philadelphia or in any prior exhibition at The Print Center.
-Up to five images may be submitted and only one submission per person.
+Up to five images may be submitted and only one submission per person is allowed.

 Images: Up to 5 MB/each: jpg, png, gif

 Videos: Up to 60 MB/each: mov, wmv, flv, mp4

 You will be asked to label each uploaded file with Title, Date, Medium (e.g. etching, inkjet, gelatin silver, lithograph) and Size (paper size, video duration or installation size).